Estimated reading time: 10 minutes

 Up to 100%

-If source traced to your unit
+If source is traced to your unit

 In a detached home, an appliance leak is a household problem.
 In a condo, it becomes a building problem within hours.
-Water moves through shared infrastructure, between floors, through walls, along electrical conduit, affecting units that have nothing to do with the source.
-A leaking dishwasher hose on the 12th floor can damage the 11th, 10th, and 9th before the building shuts off the water supply.
+Water moves through shared infrastructure, between floors, through walls, and along electrical conduit, affecting units that have nothing to do with the source.
+A leaking dishwasher hose on the 12th floor can damage the 11th, 10th, and 9th floors before the building shuts off the water supply.

 Then the harder conversation begins: who pays?